samrickman/plotting-poetry/readme.md

 # Plotting poetry: Beyond a grammar of graphics

 This is a presentation given on 19th Feb 2021 to the NIHR SSCR Statistics Group.
+You can watch the presentation [here](https://youtu.be/bP8osv_z8b8?t=2201).

 # Reproducing the presentation